All Episodes

 Patrick Leahy for being on vacation while this was going on as well.

-Leahy is audio soundbite number uh it's a montage, actually.
+Leahy is audio soundbite number.

 Thanks for the call, Don.

-And so what what Don here is saying, hey, all these Democrats, all these attacks on Bush, he's not feeding any hungry people down there.
+And so what Don here is saying, hey, all these Democrats, all these attacks on Bush, he's not feeding any hungry people down there.

 Great, great point.

-Why the hell couldn't a truckload of water, a truckload of medicine, a busload of physicians, people who could bring help and care and hope to the people?
+Why the hell couldn't a truckload of water, a truckload of medicine, a busload of physicians, people who could bring help and care and hope to the people, why couldn't they get through?

-Whether it's because we're not used to seeing poverty so visible, or the results of institutional racism so stark.
+Whether it's because we're not used to seeing poverty so visible or the results of institutional racism so stark.

 Oh, come on.